Ulster Beekeepers' Association

 CAFRE, Greenmount Campus, 45 Tirgracy Road, Antrim BT41 4PS

-The UBKA Annual Conference 2024 will be held on the 16th and 17th of February.
-The theme is “Bee Prepared – Facing the Future”.
+The UBKA Annual Conference 2025 will be held on the 14 and 15 February.
+The theme is “Read Our Bees - The Next Chapter”.
 A medley of science, practical beekeeping and workshops covering: introductory beekeeping, microscopy, skep making, the art of mead production, encaustic art and more!

 People at a beekeeping conference